thunder/thunder_schema/documentation.md

     }

-This will return whatever it finds behind /example-page, and depending on whether it is a user page, a term (channel) or Article node is, it will contain the requested fields.
+This will return whatever it finds behind /example-page, and depending on whether it is a user page, a term (channel) or article node is, it will contain the requested fields.

 ### Paragraphs example